raindevteam/rain/README.md

 1. Get a solid foundation going.

-    We don't want to regret any decisions now, in the future.
+    We don't want to regret any decisions made now, in the future.
 I am doing my best to lay groundwork so that maintenance in the future is less of a chore.

 2. Ensure room for proper debugging.